Skip to content

 docker pull --platform=linux/amd64 securesystemslab/lind-wasm-dev # this might take a while ...

-This is a development environment with tooling and source code available, additional instructions to be found here
+This is a development environment with tooling and source code available.
+Additional instructions can be found here.

 2. Write a program